payzeio/laravel-payze/README.md

 ### Add (Save) Card

-Saving a card gives you a card token which you use for futher manual charges without customer's interaction.
-You can charge any amount and also save a card in one action, or you can set amount to 0 to just save a card (Some banks may charge 0.1GEL and refund for saving a card).
+Saving a card gives you a card token which you use for further manual charges without customer interaction.
+You can charge any amount and also save a card in one action, or you can set the amount to 0 to just save a card (Some banks may charge 0.1GEL and refund for saving a card).

 Card tokens are saved in [database](#card-tokens-table) and can be accessed by [PayzeCardToken](src/Models/PayzeCardToken.php) model or [cards relationship](#cards-relationship).

-After requesting a payment, card token is created in a database with inactive status.
-After a successful charge, card token becomes active automatically.
+After requesting a payment, a card token is created in a database with an inactive status.
+After a successful charge, the card token becomes active automatically.

-**IMPORTANT!** If you want to associate a card token with the user and a transaction with order, then you should use two requests: Save card with 0 amount to user and then charge for order with saved card.
+**IMPORTANT!** If you want to associate a card token with the user and a transaction with an order, then you should use two requests: Save card with 0 amount for a user and then charge for an order with the saved card.
 This way, you will have a card token associated with the user and a transaction associated with an order.

 **Parameters:**